 Try to cut out all affected regions on the stem and leaves.
-You can do so by slicing the midrib and slowly moving towards the infected areas.
+You can do so by slicing the midrib and slowly moving toward the infected areas.

-If you wait for the darkening to continue, chances are the rot will spread.
-And, your plant will die soon.
+If you wait for the darkening to continue, the rot will spread.
+And your plant will die soon.

-However, it is vital to ensure that such a situation does not arise in the future.
-To avoid stem rot from happening again, you will have to closely follow the soil’s moisture level.
+However, ensuring that such a situation does not arise in the future is vital.
+To prevent stem rot from happening again, you must closely follow the soil’s moisture level.

 There are several methods to know if your plant requires watering.

-- Gently dig your index finger deep into the soil (just above the bottom root).
+- Dig your index finger deep into the soil (just above the bottom root).
 If the soil is entirely moisture-free, then this is a sign for you to water it.

 - Make use of a wooden stick.
-To keep your hands clean (and avoid any risk of getting the fungal infection on your fingers), you can probe the soil with a stick.
-In case your stick becomes moist after insertion, you should not water your plant.
+To keep your hands clean (and avoid any risk of getting a fungal infection on your fingers), you can probe the soil with a stick.
+You should not water your plant if your stick becomes moist after insertion.

 - Buy a moisture meter.
 Technology has led to the development of more convenient methods for us.
-A moisture meter is a device that accurately measures the moisture level of the soil.
+A moisture meter is a device that accurately measures the soil’s moisture level.